-The Board of Directors and Stockholders DD-Meridian Park Development Corp.
-DD Headquarters, 10th Floor, Tower 1, DoubleDragon Plaza DD Meridian Park Corner Macapagal Avenue & EDSA Extension Bay Area, Pasay City, Metro Manila
+The Board of Directors and Stockholders DD-Meridian Park Development Corp.DD Headquarters, 10th Floor, Tower 1, DoubleDragon Plaza

+DD Meridian Park Corner Macapagal Avenue & EDSA Extension

+Bay Area, Pasay City, Metro Manila

-We have audited in accordance with Philippine Standards on Auditing, the financial statements of DD-Meridian Park Development Corp., (the "Company") as at December 31, 2019 and 2018 and for each of the three years in the period ended December 31, 2019, and have issued our report thereon dated January 14, 2021.
+We have audited in accordance with Philippine Standards on Auditing, the interim financial statements of DD-Meridian Park Development Corp., (the "Company") as at September 30, 2020 and December 31, 2019 and for the nine months ended September 30, 2020 and 2019, and have issued our report thereon dated December 11, 2020.

-Our audits were made for the purpose of forming an opinion on the financial statements of the Company taken as a whole.
+Our audits were made for the purpose of forming an opinion on the interim financial statements of the Company taken as a whole.
 The supplementary information included in the following accompanying additional components is the responsibility of the Company's management.
 Such additional components include:

 - Map of the Conglomerate

-- Supplementary Schedules of Annex 68-J .
+- Supplementary Schedules of Annex 68-J

-- .
-Reconciliation of Retained Earnings Available for Dividend Declaration
+- Reconciliation of Retained Earnings Available for Dividend Declaration

-Firm Regulatory Registration & Accreditation:

-PRC-BOA Registration No. 0003, valid until November 21, 2023 SEC Accreditation No. 0003-SEC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by SEC Accreditation No. 0004-FR-5)

-IC Accreditation No. 0003-IC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by IC Circular Letter (CL) No. 2019-39, Transition clause)

-BSP Accreditation No. 0003-BSP, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by BSP Monetary Board Resolution No. 2161, Transition clause)
+Firm Regulatory Registration & Accreditation: PRC-BOA Registration No. 0003, valid until November 21, 2023 SEC Accreditation No. 0003-SEC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by SEC Accreditation No. 0004-FR-5) IC Accreditation No. 0003-IC, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by IC Circular Letter (CL) No. 2019-39, Transition clause) BSP Accreditation No. 0003-BSP, Group A, valid for five (5) years covering the audit of 2020 to 2024 financial statements (2019 financial statements are covered by BSP Monetary Board Resolution No. 2161, Transition clause)

-These supplementary information are presented for purposes of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic financial statements.
-Such information have been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+These supplementary information are presented for purposes of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and are not required parts of the basic interim financial statements.
+Such information have been subjected to the auditing procedures applied in the audits of the basic interim financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic interim financial statements taken as a whole.